cleidigh/printing-tools-ng/README.md

 see the options for additional features.

 ## Options & Menus:
-- Options access from the Tools/Add-on options
+- Options access from the Tools/Add-on options (68), add-ons page (78)
 - Printing Options menu added to File menus
 - Optional "Printing Options" but added to Print Preview window